SPE-Systemhaus/blockly-type-indicator/README.md

  * [Type Indicator](https://github.com/HendrikD/blockly-plugins/wiki/Type-Indicator)

 # Installation
-In general all our plugins can be installed by adding a scripttag pointing to the javascript file to your site:
+All our plugins can be installed by adding a script tag pointing to the javascript file to your site (after the other blockly scripts):
 ```html
 <script src="thePlugin.js"></script>